Vascular Rings Treatment & Management

 The partial occluding clamp is released and replaced on the main pulmonary artery posteriorly where an arteriotomy is made.
 The location of the clamp on the main pulmonary artery is critical so that the left pulmonary artery is without deformity after the anastomosis.

-The divided left pulmonary artery is brought through the path created for it behind the trachea and into the pericardium through the left-sided pericardial opening.
+The divided left pulmonary artery is brought through the path created for it behind the trachea and into the pericardium through the left-side pericardial opening.
 It is sewn to the arteriotomy with interrupted fine polypropylene sutures.

 Tracheal anomalies associated with anomalous left pulmonary artery